George Fox Core Competencies

 Quantitative Reasoning

-Students will be able to reason and solve quantitative problems from a wide array of authentic contexts and everyday life situations.
+Students will possess the ability to reason and solve quantitative problems from a wide array of authentic contexts and everyday life situations, to create sophisticated arguments supported by quantitative evidence, and to clearly communicate those arguments in a variety of formats.

 Written Communication

-Dimensions: Argument and Thesis/Focus, Content & Ideas, Evidence and Support (Analysis), Genre and Disciplinary Conventions, Language (Editing)
+Dimensions: Argument and Thesis, Content & Ideas, Evidence and Support (Analysis), Genre and Disciplinary Conventions, Language (Editing)